0v1Tech/0v1tech-en/README.md

 **Transform your LEGO Game Boy (#72046) into a real, working handheld console!**

 BlockBoy is a drop-in electronics kit that makes the official LEGO Nintendo Game Boy set fully functional.
-Play Game Boy and Game Boy Color games like Pokemon, Mario and Zelda on your own LEGO Game Boy.
+Play Game Boy and Game Boy Color games on your own LEGO Game Boy.

 ## Specifications